getify/You-Dont-Know-JS/async & performance/ch3.md

 I think there's still hope for promise error handling (post-ES6).
 I hope the powers that be will rethink this situation and consider this alternative.
 In the meantime, you can implement this yourself, or use a smarter promise library that does so for you!

-**Note:** This exact model for error handling/reporting is implemented in my *asynquence* promise abstraction library, which will be discussed in (??? // TODO) of this book.
+**Note:** This exact model for error handling/reporting is implemented in my *asynquence* promise abstraction library, which will be discussed in Appendix A of this book.

 ## Promise Patterns